AnFrBo/coupon_optimization/README.md

 We chose two recent and most widely used tree-based models, XGBoost and LightGBM, and one heuristic model.
 Among these, our final model for purchase predictions is LightGBM because it outperforms the other models.

+Note: If you are interested in the data sets, please send a request to sebastian.gabel@hu-berlin.de

 ## Organization

 __Institute:__ Humboldt University Berlin, Institute of Marketing <br>